We are recruiting

 The project concentrates on three entangled controversies in the field of housing and residential development that we investigate in Zurich and Geneva in seven Sub-Projects (SPs): while not exhaustive, these controversies cover the most pressing concerns currently debated in the context of socio-ecological crisis.
 “The Responsible City” tackles these controversies through the diverse disciplinary expertise we bring to this project and, relatedly, at different scales of analysis.

-SP1 Everyday Responses SP2 Collective Responses SP3 Institutional Responses SP4 Private Corporate Responses SP5 Relational Geographies of Responsibility SP6 Responsibility Regimes SP7 Responsible Innovation
+SP1 Everyday Responses SP2 Collective Responses SP3 Institutional Responses SP4 Tenant Responses SP5 Private Corporate Responses SP6 Responsibility Regimes SP7 Responsible Innovation

 The present project is a collaborative endeavour designed by four co-applicants and six partners based in different Swiss institutions.